mohammed-7861/Fall-C-w-prof-Khan/Labs/array_operations.md

 // Find and return the largest number in the array int findLargest(const array<int, 5>& numbers) {
-    int largest = numbers[0];  // Start by assuming the first number is largest
+    int largest = numbers[0];  // start by assuming the first number is largest

     // Check the rest of the numbers for (int i = 1; i < 5; i++) {